 To eliminate flies, you must eliminate the places where they breed.
 Flies are attracted to moisture and breed in decaying meat and vegetation.
 Make sure that trash cans have tight-fitting lids and move them away from the patio.
 Likewise, situate your compost heap away from the patio, and cover food waste with lawn clippings or other dry matter.

 Because flies need moisture and rotting material to breed, landscaping and garden maintenance are crucial to keeping flies away from your patio.
 Keep grass trimmed, and trim trees and bushes.
 Rake leaves and mulch or compost them.
 Remove any standing water, including that in planters.
-According to the University of Florida's Department of Entomology and Nematology, "Straw is one of the best fly-breeding materials."
-Keep this fact in mind when decorating for holidays like Halloween, and place straw bales well away from your patio.
+Straw is a popular place for flies to breed, so keep this in mind when decorating for holidays like Halloween, and place straw bales well away from your patio.

 Plants in the Cymbopogon genus, called lemon grasses, have insect-repelling properties.
 Three common varieties are C. nardus, C. winterianus and C. citratus.
-The attractive and pleasantly aromatic Pelargonium citrosum is marketed as "mosquito plant," "citronella plant" or "citronella geranium," but there is disagreement over whether the plant truly repels insects.
+The attractive and pleasantly aromatic Pelargonium citrosum is marketed as "mosquito plant," "citronella plant," or "citronella geranium," but there is disagreement over whether the plant truly repels insects.